Jump to navigation Jump to search

 - Difficulties above Overkill start to require in-depth game knowledge, a lot of skill, progress unlocking better equipment and/or a higher level.

-- One Down, when played loud, is the difficulty for crazy idiot masochists.
+- Death Sentence, when played loud, is the difficulty for crazy idiot masochists.
 It's not remotely fun, and should only be done if you're a completionist.
 If you give it a pass, you're not missing out.

 - Don't rush off on your own.
-Payday 2's like Left 4 Dead in that being a loner will get you blown away.
+Payday 2's like Left 4 Dead; being a loner will get you blown away.
+Unlike Left 4 Dead, "rushing" is rarely a valid tactic.

 - You do not want to "max out" a skill tree - mix and match according to your role in the team and what weapons you like.

-- Complement your primary; if you have a low-accuracy but high ammo main, bring an accurate secondary to help pop snipers.
+- Complement your primary; if you have a low-accuracy but high ammo main, bring an accurate secondary to help hit snipers.

 - Inspire Ace is insanely good but has a 20-second cooldown.
 If a teammate's not in dire need (say, downed by a special with no other enemies nearby), you may want to pull him up by hand to save the Inspire for later.

-- Headshots at every opportunity.
+- Make headshots at every opportunity.
 Practice getting headshots while hip-firing.
 The more you can land, the more unstoppable you become.

 - Familiarize yourself with each special unit's sounds - Cloakers in particular.